vectara/vectara-docs/www/docs/learn/select-ideal-indexing-api.md

 By leveraging the appropriate data indexing method is based on the nature of your documents, you can ingest and structure your data for optimal performance with Vectara's Retrieval Augmented Generatation as-a-Service platform.

+## Document chunking

+Chunking refers to the process of breaking a document into smaller parts (chunks) for efficient indexing and retrieval.
+Chunking is critical for optimizing search performance, particularly for large documents and corpora.

+Both the [File Upload API](/docs/api-reference/indexing-apis/file-upload/file-upload) and [Indexing API](/docs/api-reference/indexing-apis/indexing) provide an optional
+`chunking_strategy` parameter that enables you to define how to chunk documents during ingestion.
+When deciding on a chunking strategy, consider the trade-offs between granularity and latency.

+### Default chunking

+By default, the platform uses sentence-based chunking, where each chunk contains one complete sentence.
+This strategy can lead to higher retrieval latency for large documents due to the increased number of chunks created.

+### Fixed-size chunking

+When you set the `type` to `max_chars_chunking_strategy`, you can then define the maximum number of characters per chunk, which enables more granular control over how the platform splits the document.
+We recommend trying 3–7 sentences per chunk, which is about 512–1024 characters.
+This may be ideal for balancing retrieval latency and context preservation